Parathyroid Hormone (PTH)

 Test Quick Guide

 Parathyroid hormone (PTH) testing measures the level of parathyroid hormone in your blood.
-PTH is made by the parathyroid glands, which are two pea-sized glands located in the neck.
+PTH is made by the parathyroid glands, which are four pea-sized glands located in the neck.

 Parathyroid hormone controls the level of calcium in your blood and bones.
 It also helps regulate blood levels of phosphorus and vitamin D.